 A Forest Service State and Private Forestry competitive grant program that promotes collaborative, science-based restoration of priority forest landscapes and furthers priorities identified in State Forest Action plans.

-- Eligibility: State and territorial forestry agencies, units of local government, Tribes, non-profit organizations and universities are eligible to submit projects that address the top priorities identified in their Forest Action Plans or an equivalent restoration strategy.
+- Eligibility: State forestry agencies or appropriate state agencies, units of local government, Indian Tribes, non-profit organizations, universities, and Alaska Native Corporations are eligible to submit projects.

 - Amount: Awards are expected to range from $100,000 to $300,000.